-Overview of the Psychology Major for New Majors
+Overview of the Psychology Major for Prospective and New Majors, March 3rd (Tues.), 12-1:00pm, Judd 116

 Andrea Patalano (Department Chair) will give a brief overview of the major including course requirements, cultural immersion and foreign language, and research experience and thesis writing.
 Much of the time will be devoted to answering individual student questions about major requirements so come with all your questions in hand.
 At the beginning and end of the hour, Professor Patalano will also be available to sign forms (e.g., abroad forms, transfer of credit, etc.) and to look over your academic history (if you bring a copy) and to give advice about future directions.
-Please taking advantage of this event for getting your questions answered about the major!
+Please take advantage of this event for getting your questions answered about the major!
 Pizza will be provided.